 Asparagus is in season during the spring, make this easy stir-fry using some of the stir-fry success tips that I share in the blog post.

-- 12 oz beef flap steak
+- 12 oz beef flap steak (or shaved beef steak or flat iron steak)

 - 2 tablespoons soy sauce or alternative